krasimir/react-in-patterns/book/chapter-10/README.md

 ## Final thoughts

 Dependency injection is a tough problem.
 Especially in JavaScript.
-Lots of people didn't realize but putting a proper dependency management is a key process.
+Lots of people didn't realize that but putting a proper dependency management is a key process of every development cycle.
+JavaScript ecosystem offers different tools and we as developers should pick the one that fits in our needs.